deadalias/CommandLine/README.md

 Your two windows should look like this
 ![Image 1](/images/CLI1.png)

-**Step 4: Navigate to the My Documents folder in Windows File Explorer**
+**Step 4: Navigate to the Documents folder in Windows File Explorer**

 "Navigate" in this context means "to go there."
 One way is to click on Documents under Computer in the left of the Windows Explorer window.
-This opens the My Documents folder to let us see its contents.
-So we just "navigated" to the My Documents folder.
+This opens the Documents folder to let us see its contents.
+So we just "navigated" to the Documents folder.

 **Step 5: Navigate to and show the contents of the My Documents folder in Git Bash**